cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} I tried to install Cypress in my CI, but I get the error: `EACCES: permission denied`.

-First, make sure you have {% url "`node`" https://nodejs.org %} installed on your system. `npm` is a `node` package that is installed globally by default when you install node and is required to install our {% url "`cypress` npm  package" command-line %}.
+First, make sure you have {% url "Node" https://nodejs.org %} installed on your system. `npm` is a Node package that is installed globally by default when you install Node and is required to install our {% url "`cypress` npm  package" command-line %}.

 Next, you'd want to check that you have the proper permissions for installing on your system or you may need to run `sudo npm install cypress`.